-The best Galaxy S8+ cases you can buy
+Best Samsung Galaxy S8+ Cases 2022

-The Galaxy S8+ is no spring chicken — and I mean that in the best possible way — but if you're still proudly rocking one, then you'll want to protect its delicate all-glass construction from drops and shatters that will have you shelling out hundreds of dollars to replace the screen or replace the whole phone.
+The Galaxy S8+ is no spring chicken — and I mean that in the best possible way.
+However, if you're still proudly rocking one, then you'll want to protect its delicate all-glass construction from drops and shatters that will have you shelling out hundreds of dollars to replace the screen or replace the whole phone.
 Two years on, the case pool for the S8+ has dwindled a little, but there's still plenty of quality cases to pick from.
+Here are the best Galaxy S8+ cases you can find.

-This ruggedly handsome case combines an impact-resistant TPU with a hard plastic shell and a protective front casing that offers ample protection around that beautiful AMOLED screen.
-There are four color options and even a built-in kickstand for your YouTube binges.
+This ruggedly handsome case combines an impact-resistant TPU inner sleeve with a hard plastic shell and a protective front casing that offers ample protection around that beautiful AMOLED screen.
+There are three color options and even a built-in kickstand for your YouTube binges.

 Spigen Liquid Crystal

-This clear case is one of the most reliably simple yet satisfactory clear case series around, and we're still confident swearing by Spigen's Liquid Crystal and Liquid Crystal Glitter cases for a slim scratch-resistant case that shows off the S8+'s beauty.
+This clear case is one of the most reliably simple yet satisfactory clear case series around.
+We're still confident swearing by Spigen's Liquid Crystal cases for a slim scratch-resistant case that adds some much-needed grip to the phone while still showing off the S8+'s beauty.

 OtterBox Commuter Series

-OtterBox is known for tank-like ready-for-anything heavy-duty cases, and while the Commuter Series is still firmly heavy-duty, it's not quite as cumbersome as some of its other series (looking at YOU, Defender) and it's best color is the cheapest.
+OtterBox is known for tank-like ready-for-anything heavy-duty cases.
+While the Commuter Series is still firmly heavy-duty, it's not quite as cumbersome as some of its other series (looking at YOU, Defender), and its best color is the cheapest.
 Go, Aqua Mint!

 Spigen Neo Hybrid

 The Neo Hybrid is a hybrid case that's as thin as a single-layer TPU case and stylish as all get-out, so it's no wonder that we here at Android Central love it to pieces — quite literally.
-The Neo Hybrid has more color choices for the S8+ two years on than the brand-new S10!
+It offers seriously excellent protection without bulking up the S8+, making it the best of both worlds.

 i-Blason Ares